wjgan7/wjgan7.github.io/posts/sheep.md

 ## Game

-At my local bar trivia spot, there's a game called Don't be a Sheep, where a question such as
+At my local bar trivia spot, there's a game called Don't be a Sheep.
+For the game, a question such as

 > Name a US President that was formerly a Vice President